F5Networks/f5-azure-arm-templates/supported/autoscale/waf/via-lb/1nic/existing-stack/payg/README.md

 - All templates now deploy Standard SKU Azure Public IP Addresses.
 - All templates deploy Azure Virtual Machines and Virtual Machine Scale Sets into Availability Zones in supported regions; Availability Sets are still created in unsupported regions.
 Virtual Machine Scale Sets are distributed across zones 1, 2, and 3; failover Virtual Machines across zones 1 and 2.
 Standalone Virtual Machines are placed in zone 1 by default.
 - All autoscale via-lb and failover via-lb templates now deploy Standard SKU Azure Load Balancers.
+- This template uses [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) to install F5 Automation Toolchain packages (AS3, DO, CFE, FAST, and TS).
+You can update the version of one or more packages by editing the template customData variable.
+For example: To update the AS3 package to the latest version, click on the [Github release page](https://github.com/F5Networks/f5-appsvcs-extension/releases) for the f5-appsvcs-extension.
+In the template customData variable, in the install_operations section, update the AS3 extensionVersion value to the desired version and the extensionHash value to contents of the RPM sha256 file located in the release assets for that version.
+You can also add more packages to be installed using the same procedure.

 ## Security